 Curriculum All students will receive high quality, standards-based curriculum that promotes critical thinking skills and high expectations.
 All students will have an understanding of what they are learning and why they are learning it.
 Instruction All educators will deliver high quality and engaging instruction tailored to students' specific learning needs.
 All educators will utilize research-based instructional practices to ensure maximum success for all students.
 Assessment Student progress and growth will be measured through multiple and varied assessments that are aligned with standards.
 Student performance will guide instructional practice, curriculum design, and classroom procedures.
 As confident learners, all students will demonstrate creativity, think critically, and problem solve.
-Environment All students and staff will thrive in a safe and caring environment that fosters confidence and promotes academic, social, and emotional growth.
+Environment All students and staff will thrive in a safe and caring environment that fosters confidence and promotes academic social, and emotional growth confidence and promotes academic, social, and emotional growth.
 The learning environment will be characterized by positive, respectful interactions with expectations established for all.